na2sime/Helios/README.md

 ## Contributing 🤝

 We welcome contributions!
-Please see our contributing guidelines.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.

+Quick start:
 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch: `git checkout -b feature/amazing-feature`
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+3. Make your changes and add tests
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+4. Create a Pull Request to `main`
+5. CI will run automatically on your PR

 ---